CleanCoder-arch/student-demo/README.md

 # student-demo
-This is my fist Git repository.
+This is my first Git repository.
 <br>
 Author-Birochan Das